 The "Luck Factor" by Dr. Richard Wiseman talks about how some people seem to attract luck.
 Of course people are really hoping they can get a lucky number which would solve all their problems.
 It turns out the key factor for many "lucky" people is they expose themselves to more opportunities.
 Buying more tickets might be one way of increasing your odds (if you don't buy you have no odds), but another way is by being open to opportunities.
 Opportunities are everywhere, but often below the surface.

 Making cold calls can be very discouraging, but they are a step to improving your "luck".
-Every now and then I will get somebody who says I was just thinking about what you are selling.
-You could call that luck, but I called dozens if not hundreds of prospects before I heard those words.
-Another interesting factor enters into the effort and that is you have an opportunity to learn.
+Every now and then I will get somebody who says I was just thinking about whatever I was selling at the time.
+You could call that luck, but I called dozens if not hundreds of prospects before hearing those words.
+Another critical factor enters into the effort and that is you have an opportunity to learn.
 Every person you contact has a unique situation, but they do fall into patterns.
-At one level you will be told things that can help future efforts and at another level, the subconscious you will develop a feel for where you are wasting your time and where you need to probe deeper.
-Dr Wiseman thinks you should follow up your "lucky hunches" which are really intuition brought on by experience.
+At one level you will be told things that can help future efforts and at another level, you will develop a feel for where you are wasting your time and where you need to probe deeper.
+Dr Wiseman thinks you should follow up your "lucky hunches" which are really intuition fine tuned by experience.

 On your first call one of the key details to learn is when is a better time to contact.
 It is one of those little questions that can help develop rapport.
 After all you are showing concern for their convenience and when they think it over you will probably get an honest answer.

 Being optimistic you present yourself in a positive manner.
 If you let yourself get discouraged you are not really making your best presentation and it will likely take many more calls to find someone who will overlook your less than best.
 Being optimistic doesn't mean putting all your eggs on this next call, but realizing there is an order out there and it could be this next call.